Freelancing software that helps you get paid faster.

 6. Make it a regular thing

-Many freelancers swear by organizing your receipts, expenses, and paystubs once a week.
+Many freelancers swear by organizing their receipts, expenses, and paystubs once a week (by using Excel to maintain accounts).
 For those who find this schedule excessive, a monthly date with your bookkeeping tasks should suffice.
-To further motivate and guide, consider a billing or expensing software that seamlessly coordinates with our invoicing software to keep you informed of your financials and notify you when too much time has passed since you last updated your details.
+To further motivate and guide, consider a billing or expensing software that seamlessly coordinates with your invoicing software to keep you informed of your financials and notify you when too much time has passed since you last updated your details.

 7. Collect what’s owed